 Dealing With Hazards Toolbox Talk

 One of the worst things a supervisor or site manager can do is task employees with working around a hazard rather than addressing it properly.
 Unfortunately, this happens far too often in the construction industry.
 These issues should be addressed immediately, not thrown on the back burner.
-Here are some examples:

-The point is, you shouldn’t just ‘deal’ with hazards.
+The point is, you shouldn’t just "deal" with hazards.
 You should make a concerted effort to completely get rid of hazards altogether.
 Simply relying on our co-workers to avoid the hazards themselves is a recipe for disaster.

 Slips, Trips, and Falls

-This can be a danger no matter where you work.
+Slip, trips, and falls are a danger no matter where you work.
 For example, a wet floor at an office job caused by a recent mopping can lead to slippage.
 Climbing the stairs can lead to falls.
 These risks become more apparent when working in construction.
 Here are some common causes of slips and trips and how you can avoid them:

 Working in construction is dangerous.
 You don’t need us to tell you that.
 Unfortunately, so many of these workplace injuries can be avoided with proper safety protocols.
 Recognizing the dangers of construction work and taking steps to mitigate that danger is required.